 This is not a small company: GitLab has more than 600 employees in 54 different countries, planning to expand its workforce to 1000 by the end of 2019.
-Its workforce leverages cloud services and internal tools to communicate, collaborate and contribute to projects.
+Its workforce uses cloud services and internal tools to communicate, collaborate and contribute to projects.

 Sid Sijbrandij, CEO and co-founder of the company.